HattonJones/reservoir-asset-evaluation/README.md

 # Reservoir Asset Evaluation Engine
-I am a Petroleum Engineering student at the University of Texas at Austin working toward becoming a Reservoir Engineer.
-I decided to build this simulator rather than read a textbook to learn more about the economics and physics of a well while having a little bit of fun.
-It indeed was fun and just furthers my passion of the energy sector and Reservoir and Petroleum Engineering.
+I am a petroleum engineering student at the University of Texas at Austin working toward becoming a reservoir engineer.
+I decided to build this simulator rather than just read a textbook, to learn the physics and economics of a well while having a little fun.
+It was, and it only furthered my interest in the energy sector.

 A 2D two-phase reservoir simulator built from scratch in Python, validated